Table of Contents Show

 He went on to work at Wellington Management Company, where he quickly rose to the rank of a Charmain.
 Despite that, he was fired for a bad merger.
 He learned a huge lesson and went on to find the Vanguard Group, which people now associate with low cost mutual funds.

 Several years later, in 1976, Bogle launched the first index fund, which was tied to the performance of the S&P 500.
 The fund is now called the Vanguard 500 Index Fund (VFIAX).

 It is the largest S&P 500 index fund with the leading industry position.
 With his idea of index mutual funds, he grew the Vanguard Company into the second-largest mutual fund company.

-Jack Bogle’s investing philosophy advocated capturing market-beating returns by investing in the broad-based index mutual funds characterized as low cost, no-load, low turnover, and passively managed.
-His unique philosophy of investment made him one of the best growth investors of all time.
+Jack Bogle’s investing philosophy advocated capturing market-beating returns by investing in broad-based index mutual funds characterized as low cost, no-load, low turnover, and passively managed.
+His unique philosophy of investment made him one of the best growth investors.

 5. Benjamin Graham

 Total Net Worth: N/A as he died in 1976 at the age of 82